THE HEART OF ROCK AND ROLL

 St. Louis Muny

-“Unbuckle your swashbuckle and prepare to have a blast at “Pirates!” — a delightful new adaptation of Gilbert and Sullivan’s classic “Pirates of Penzance” at the Paper Mill Playhouse.
+a delightful new adaptation of Gilbert and Sullivan’s classic “Pirates of Penzance”

 this “Pirates” takes the beloved operetta to rollicking heights.
 From the opening strains of the overture to the big finish, “Pirates!” is well served by its musically gifted cast under Mr. Greenberg’s spirited direction.”